Theme Controller

 <html lang="en" replace-me-with-theme>

-in app.html and then replace it in hooks.server.ts using the request cookies.
+in app.html and then replace it in hooks.server.ts using request.cookies.
 That's nice because it doesn't require a separate init script, but it won't work with adapter-static.

 Using our theme